ImgBotApp/InternetNL/detail/mail/tls/dane-exists/exp_en.md

-We check whether the name servers of your mail server domain contain a TLSA record for DANE.
+We check if the name servers of your mail server domain contain a TLSA record for DANE.